pabloarzaoo/pabloarzaoo/README.md

 - 📍 Based in Brazil
 - 💬 Open to discussions, collaborations, and new ideas
 - 🐱 Prefer calm and organized work environments
-- 🔧 Currently working on: Roblox survival systems, weather simulation, and backend integrations
+- 🔧 Currently working on: Weather simulation, and backend integrations

 ## Skills & Technologies